Maria Kamenetsky, PhD, MS

 Hello,

 I am a Postdoctoral Fellow at the National Cancer Institute (NCI) working with Dr. Alex Keil (Occupational & Environmental Epidemiology Branch) and Dr. Paul Albert (Biostatistics Branch) in the Division of Cancer Epidemiology and Genetics (DCEG) at the National Institutes of Health (NIH).
 I completed my PhD in Epidemiology (Minor: Computer Sciences) and MS in Statistics both at the University of Wisconsin-Madison and was advised by Dr. Ronald Gangnon and Dr. Jun Zhu.
-My research focuses on statistical methods in environmental mixtures, spatial cluster detection, and applications in cancer surveillance.
+My research sits at the intersection of cancer epidemiology, spatial epidemiology, and biostatistics.
+I develop spatial methods for analyzing complex mixtures of environmental, dietary, and contextual exposures, with the goal of identifying population-level drivers of cancer risk and informing prevention strategies.

 All content is my own and does not represent my employer